slarosa/QGIS-Developer-Cookbook/english_us/source/network-analysis.rst

 Finding shortest path
 ^^^^^^^^^^^^^^^^^^^^^

-To find optimal path between two points next approach used.
+To find optimal path between two points the following approach is used.
 Both points (start A and end B) are "tied" to graph when it builds.
-Than using mathods :func:`shortestTree` or :func:`dijkstra` we build shortest tree with root in the start point A. In same tree we also found end point B and start to walk through tree from point B to point A. Whole algorithm can be written as::
+Than using methods :func:`shortestTree` or :func:`dijkstra` we build shortest tree with root in the start point A. In the same tree we also found end point B and start to walk through tree from point B to point A. Whole algorithm can be written as::